Bullet to the Head

 - Non-Action Guy: Kwon, though justified that he was shot in the shoulder early in the film and has snitches in his arm that would break easily.

-- Lisa, Jimmy's daughter, who isn't much of a fighter given she works as a tattoo artist but makes up for it by being a medic.
+- Lisa, Jimmy's daughter, who isn't much of a fighter given she works as a tattoo artist, but makes up for it by being a medic.
+When Keegan shows for her, she puts a legitimate, if doomed, resistance.

 - Papa Wolf/Overprotective Dad: Touch Jimmy Bobo's daughter and he will end you.